jnhujnhu/VR-SGD/README.md

 A demo for VR-SGD(Comparing to some major algorithms).

-Method "VR-SGD" described in the paper: "VR-SGD: A Simple Stochastic Variance Reduction Baseline for Machine Learning", Fanhua Shang, Member, IEEE, Yuanyuan Liu, Kaiwen Zhou, James Cheng, and Ivor W. Tsang.
+Method "VR-SGD" is described in the paper: "VR-SGD: A Simple Stochastic Variance Reduction Baseline for Machine Learning", Fanhua Shang, Member, IEEE, Yuanyuan Liu, Kaiwen Zhou, James Cheng, and Ivor W. Tsang.

 ## Usage

-All algorithms are implemented in C++ including SAGA, SVRG, Prox-SVRG, Katyusha, VR-SGD, and all parameters are passed through MATLAB.
+All algorithms are implemented in C++ including SAGA, SVRG, Prox-SVRG, Katyusha, VR-SGD, and all parameters can be passed through MATLAB.

 To run the demo in MATLAB, first run `mex_all` in the MATLAB terminal to generate the mex file.(Note that the compiler should support `c++11`)